camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/aws-marketplace.md

 ## Create a cluster

-Similar to the makefile variables listed above, lets start with exporting some environment variables that are similar:
+Lets start with exporting some environment variables:

 ```
 export REGION=